Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ### Web application and Resource server in the same application

-This scenario supports `Web application` and `Resource server` in the same application.
+This scenario supports `Web application` and `Resource server` in one application.

 To use **aad-starter** in this scenario, we need these steps: